shinsou/ChatApp/docs/README.md

   - > I work with this when I have "time"
 - ... wasting time or other stuff that I'm not getting paid for, sorry :)

-# Tech in short, more in Wiki
+# Tech in short

+... more in Wiki

 - .NET6 (at the moment)
 - React TSv17 (at the moment)